 - Mobile Phone Reception: Very good

-- Water, Food: Bring 1-2 litres of water (depending on the season), energy food and fruit
+- Water, Food: Bring 1-2 liters of water (depending on the season), energy food, and fruit

 - Gear: Wear anti-slippery, water-resistance, ankle-protective hiking boots that will reduce your chance of sliding during the steep descent.
 If there is snow, crampon-compatible boots.
 Walking sticks.
 Rain – snow protection garments.

-This particular route starts from Kalavryta Greece Ski Resort, at the leveled planes right across the chalet.
+This particular route starts from Kalavrita Greece Ski Resort, at the leveled planes right across the chalet.
 The hike at first follows the dirt road until the red signposted path leads you to the dense and lush fir forest of the area.

-The path through the forest is not often used so at times may not be so easy to discern.
-The sign-posting often is a random painted stone or a piece of plastic garland, hanging from a tree.
+The trail through the forest is not signposted so at times may not be so easy to discern.
+You need to watch out for painted stones, arrows, numbers, or a piece of plastic garland, hanging from a tree.